TerraFirmaCraft/Documentation/1.16.x/worldgen/surface-builders.md

 When generating chunks, TFC uses only vanilla blocks - up until after surface generation - at which point all blocks in a chunk get replaced with TFC equivalent, that are selected based on the location and other information (for example, `minecraft:stone` gets converted to any of TFC's stone types based on the rock layer at that location).
 What this means is that the surface builders used by TFC occasionally produce weird or unrealistic blocks, as these are used as indicators later during generation and are replaced with something else.

-**Some** of TFC's surface builders are `IContextSurfaceBuilder` instances.
-These surface builders must be used with a chunk generator that supports them.
+{% include alert.html type="info" title="Note" content="Some of TFC's surface builders are IContextSurfaceBuilder instances.
+These surface builders must be used with a chunk generator that supports them." %}

-{% include alert.html type="info" title="Note" content="Unless otherwise specified, all of TFC's surface builders use the same vanilla configuration (A top material, under material, and underwater material." %}

 TFC adds the following surface builder types: